JagadishSivakumar/Document-Scanner-Library/README.md

 # Required Library Dependency
 On building the app the error of 'android support' pops up in some cases.
-To solve that:

 Build failed: *error: package android.support.v4.content does not exist*